Quasimaps to moduli spaces of sheaves: Quasimaps

 \subsection{Positivity}

-The aim of this section is prove the positivity for certain line bundles - Proposition \ref{positive}.
-We start with the following result, which is inspired by \cite[Proposition 4.4]{BM}. \begin{lemma} Let $F$ be the sheaf on $S\times C$ associated to a map $f\colon C \rightarrow \CohS$, then
+The aim of this section is to establish positivity of certain line bundles - Proposition \ref{positive}.
+We start with the following result, which is inspired by \cite[Proposition 4.4]{BM}. \begin{lemma} Let $F$ be the sheaf on $S\times C$ associated to a map $f\colon C \rightarrow \Coh(S,\mathbf{v})$, then